-Even during winter there are still jobs you can do in the garden this will also help you to get your garden ready for next year.
+Even during the winter months there are lots of jobs you can do in the garden to help prepare for next year.
 Finish off the year with your garden looking good!

 1. Bare all

 Get bare-root hedges, trees and shrubs in before Christmas if possible.

 Bare root trees have an extensive, well developed root system, as a result of being allowed to develop naturally in the field.

 When planted during the dormant season, and with care, this root system remains intact, and the trees will establish more readily and will be given the very best chance of survival into the Spring.
 All our bare root trees and hedging are grown in Ireland.

 2. Give your veg the gift of compost